rhdunn/cmudict-tools/README.md

 An entry may have a comment.
 These comments start with `#` and span to the end of the line.

+__NOTE:__ The various releases of the cmudict contain various formatting errors in several entries, where those entries deviate from the format described here.
+These will show up as validation warnings when those dictionary versions are run through `cmudict-tools` with the appropriate validation warnings enabled.

 ### Metadata

 Metadata is not supported in the official CMU dictionary format.
-However, the cmudict-tools project interprets specifically formatted comments as metadata.
+However, the `cmudict-tools` project interprets specifically formatted comments as metadata.
 This allows additional information to be provided in a way that is compatible with existing cmudict tools.